gohls/tk-website/README.md

 <img width="1190" alt="website-screenshot" src="https://github.com/gohls/tk-website/assets/66274765/7b29e603-cc92-4212-8a08-497166a72485">

 This website was create for a friend, who writes poems.
+Visit [Tom Kuhn Poetry](https://tk-website.vercel.app/) to see site.

 _It, furthermore, serves as a showcase for my endeavors in the realm of software development.
 I have outlined some of my thoughts and insights around the development of it._

+## Dev Notes

+This website is built using [React](https://react.dev/), while [Notion](https://tom-kuhn-poetry.notion.site/tom-kuhn-poetry/579da44c286942dba67c8c8d5ca0390b?v=7cb5edff85794e2791b91a716187cba4) serves as the backend.
+(WIP)

 ## Folder Structure